den-wdi-1/rails-controllers-and-routes/README.md

 - `get` is the http verb to use for this request
 - `/about_us` is the `uri` to call to access this resource
-- ` to: 'home#about_us'` is a key defining which method and controller will be used
+- ` to: 'home#about_us'` is a key defining which _controller_ and _method_ will be used

-Let's have a look at when we spin up a local server:
+Let's have a look at the result by spinning up a local server:

 ```
 $ rails s